Skip to main contentSkip to footer content

 Program of Study

-Incoming graduate students take three broad-based courses in Environmental Chemistry to prepare them for research and more advanced chemistry-based courses such as Oceanography, Stable Isotopes, Chromatography, Air Quality, and Chemical Kinetics.
+Incoming graduate students take three broad-based courses in Environmental Chemistry to prepare them for research and more advanced chemistry-based courses such as Oceanography, Advances in Chromatography and Mass Spectrometry, Air Quality, and Chemical Kinetics.
 Students can also take additional courses in chemistry, environmental science, and related fields both at ESF and Syracuse University.

 Faculty and their Specialties